CCI approves proposed acquisition of C&S Electric by Siemens | Business

 CCI approves proposed acquisition of C&S Electric by Siemens

-The Competition Commission of India (CCI) approves proposed acquisition of C&S Electric Limited by Siemens Limited.
-The proposed combination envisages acquisition of 100% of the share capital of C&S Electric Limited (C&S) by Siemens Limited (Siemens India).
+Fair trade regulator CCI on Thursday said it has given nod to the proposed acquisition of C&S Electric by Siemens.
+As per a statement issued by Siemens in January, it had inked an agreement to acquire 99 per cent equity in New Delhi-based C&S Electric for around Rs 2,100 crore.

-At the time of closing of the proposed combination, the scope of business of C&S shall include low-voltage (LV) switchgear components and panels, LV and medium voltage (MV) power busbars as well as protection and metering devices of C&S. Certain other businesses of C&S, such as MV switchgear and package sub-station, lighting, diesel generating sets, engineering, procurement and construction business and the "Etacom" busbars business will be retained by the existing promoters of C&S.
+Giving nod to the deal, the Competition Commission of India (CCI) said in a tweet that it "approves proposed acquisition of C&S Electric by Siemens."
+As per the agreement signed between the two firms, Siemens will acquire Indian operations of C&S Electric's low-voltage switchgear components and panels, low and medium-voltage power busbars as well as protection and metering devices businesses.
+C&S Electric's other businesses, such as medium-voltage switchgear and package sub-station, lighting, diesel generating sets, EPC (engineering, procurement and construction), and the Etacom busbars business will be retained by the owners.

-Siemens India focuses on the areas of power generation and distribution, intelligent infrastructure for buildings and distributed energy systems, and automation and digitalization in the process and manufacturing industries.
-It also supplies smart mobility solutions for rail and road transport and infrastructure solutions for Smart Cities.
+Siemens India focuses on the areas of power generation and distribution, intelligent infrastructure for buildings and distributed energy systems, and automation and digitalization in the process and manufacturing industries, a release by CCI said.
+It also supplies smart mobility solutions for rail and road transport and infrastructure solutions for smart cities.

-C&S manufactures a range of electrical switchgear, power protection and electrical distribution products.
-C&S also has an electrical contracting business which performs turnkey solutions for industrial and commercial electrification, substations and power plants.
-In addition, C&S is also engaged in the design and execution of grid-connected solar photovoltaic power plants.
+C&S manufactures a range of electrical switchgear, power protection and electrical distribution product, the release said.
+Among others, C&S is also engaged in the design and execution of grid-connected solar photovoltaic power plants, it added.
+SRS ANU ANU.

 ALSO READ